nicatismayilov/postx/README.md

-This project is to display a demo version of Product Management App
+This project is to display a demo version of a CRUD App (create, read, update, delete)

 ## To Run this Project locally